Bhpsngum/starblast-modding-express/README.md

 ### `mod.sourceURLs`
 List of all middleware URLs loaded by the mod.
 This field is immutable.

-For Modding Space ports, you need to provide results from this field to create MS-comptabile mod code.
+For Modding Space ports, you need to provide results from this field to create MS-compatible mod code.

 ## Notes
 - Upon first mod load, your tab can be lagging for a while, this is because of synchronous run within mod editor.